Wrong thing for the right reasons

 The public's so primed by their own fears of chemicals and corporations that they hate plastics, and politicians look good to voters if they appear to be defending them against this "necessary evil."

-El Cerrito Griff is
+El Cerrito Griff is a chemist, engineer and anthropologist.

 We are all victims of mass deception